-economies, plus globalization of firms, increasing trade and foreign direct investment.
-Turnarounds in recent years in all three trends mean they too now create an ever greater drag on our economy and produce slow real economic growth of 2% or less annually (1% per-person).
-Recent federal reforms may help reverse losses due to government over-reach if maintained and greatly supplemented for decades, but tariff increases will vitiate these reforms.
+three trends mean they too now create an ever greater drag on our economy and produce slow real economic growth of 2% or less annually (1% per-person).
+Recent federal reforms may help reverse losses due to government over-reach, if they are maintained and greatly supplemented for decades, but tariff increases and other trade skirmishes will vitiate these reforms.
 We also address innovation, technological progress and productivity; cost disease; income and wealth distribution; and state-specific data that show Nevada is not an exception to national trends.

 VII.
-Policy Prescriptions (pages 22-23) - Public policy should serve the wellbeing of the people of Nevada and the broad public interest.
+Policy Prescriptions (pages 21-23) - Public policy should serve the wellbeing of the people of Nevada and the broad public interest.
 This means maximizing economic growth, because growth determines aggregate human wellbeing and the policies that maximize it are also those fair to all.
 Thus, for a long time to come, Nevada needs to rein in the size, scope and reach of government to get it back within optimal levels.
 We also need to adopt policies that help reverse the other three long-term adverse secular trends and that move Nevada away from cronyism toward true entrepreneurship and economic dynamism.